RomanEmreis/volga-docs/docs/getting-started/json-payload.md

 Volga simplifies the process of dealing with JSON data in your web applications, both for ingesting incoming JSON payloads in requests and sending JSON responses.

 ## Receiving JSON Data
 To accept a JSON body in a request and deserialize it into a strongly-typed entity, use the [`Json<T>`](https://docs.rs/volga/latest/volga/app/endpoints/args/json/struct.Json.html) struct.
-Where `T` should be deserializable struct, so ensure your it derives from [`Deserialize`](https://docs.rs/serde/latest/serde/trait.Deserialize.html) from [serde](https://crates.io/crates/serde):
+Where `T` should be a deserializable struct, so ensure it derives from [`Deserialize`](https://docs.rs/serde/latest/serde/trait.Deserialize.html) from [serde](https://crates.io/crates/serde):
 ```rust
 use volga::{App, Router, Json, ok};
 use serde::Deserialize;